usvc/accounts/README.md

 # usvc/accounts
-An accounts microservice.
+An accounts microservice for easy addition of a login requirement to your system

 # Scope of Component

+## Version 1.0
-- [ ] Register a new user
+- [ ] Registration of new users using an email address and password
+- [ ] Logging in of existing users via password
-- [ ] Update a user's account information
+- [ ] Session maintenance of existing users
-- [ ] Allow a user to login
+- [ ] Logging out of existing users
-- [ ] Allow a user to logout
+- [ ] Updating of existing users' account information
-- [ ] Delete a user
+- [ ] Removal of an existing user from the system

+See [the Roadmap section](#roadmap) for future developements.

 # Endpoints